 - Overall dry, academic writing style that might make it hard to engage with the material

-If you get it a couple of weeks before the AP test in hopes of quickly going over everything you need to know, you're going to be overwhelmed.
-You should only buy this book if you plan to use it for a couple of months to prepare for the AP test or as a self-study resource that will accompany you throughout the course.
+If you get it a few weeks before the AP test in the hopes of quickly going over everything you need to know, you're going to be overwhelmed.
+Only buy this book if you plan to use it for a couple of months to prepare for the AP test or as a self-study resource that you'll use throughout the course.

-I’d say this book is also for intense students who are genuinely very interested in the subject and would like to review content in more depth.
+This Barron's World History book is also for intense students who are genuinely very interested in the subject and would like to review content in more depth.
 If you have trouble paying attention to textbooks because of their dull writing style and are looking for something more student-friendly to keep you awake, you should probably get one of the first two books on this list instead.

-Best Supplemental Books
+Best Supplemental AP World History Books

-- Comes with access to McGraw-Hill Education's interactive AP Planner app, which gives you a customizable study schedule on your mobile device
+Comes with access to McGraw-Hill Education's interactive AP Planner app, which gives you a customizable study schedule on your mobile device

 - A few different sample study plans to choose from to guide your studying

-- Helpful charts and short quizzes for each unit
+- Helpful charts that summarize each unit

 - Short and more digestible than other review books